bradleeharr/ESP32-64x64-LED-Matrix-Perlin-Noise/README.md

 <img src="https://github.com/bradleeharr/Perlin-Noise-LED-Matrix/blob/main/20231121_183643.gif?raw=true"/>
 # ESP32-64x64-LED-Matrix-Perlin-Noise

-This project is an implementation of Perlin noise on a 64x64 LED matrix using an ESP32 microcontroller.
 The Perlin noise is used to generate a pseudo-random, natural-looking, continuous noise pattern that can be used for various applications such as terrain generation, texture generation, and more.

 ## Features